stjude-rust-labs/sprocket/crates/lint-rules.md

 The `input:` token should always be on the same line and separated by one space from the opening curly bracket (`{`), likeso: `call foo_task { input:`.
 Never newline-separate the opening bracket (`{`) from the `input:` token.

 If there is a singular input and it can fit on that same line while being equal to or under the 90 character width limit, all tokens should be separated by a single space, likeso: `call foo_task { input: bam = sorted_bam }`.
-Note that there is no trailing comman here.
+Note that there is no trailing comma here.
 This could optionally be split into 3 lines, likeso:

 ```wdl
 call foo_task { input: